-And here comes another hardest part (yes, there are several of them).
+This is another tough one (yes, there are several of them).

 In all cases, you’ll have to keep on marketing your app and giving it the attention it deserves.
-But it can not be the only way it spreads.
+But that cannot be the only way it spreads.

 You need users to become your marketers.